-Leveraging her family's 300-year philanthropic legacy and her own 35 years of experience in the charitable sector, Sylvia Brown is a passionate advocate of thoughtful and effective giving for ALL donors.
+Leveraging her family’s 300-year philanthropic legacy and her own 35 years of experience in the charitable sector, Sylvia Brown is a passionate advocate of thoughtful and effective giving by ALL donors.

 Most donors care about charitable effectiveness yet fewer than 15% spend even two hours a year researching the organizations to which they give…